TyBrooks/new_new_admin/README.md

 		</accordion-group>
 ```
 The value of 'heading' sets the accordion box text, the value of ui-sref is the name of the router state, and the li text should be the display name of your feature.

-####5.
-Add or script your files
-You'll need the actual controller and template file that you pointed your router at.
-These should live under the app/modules/%{feature_name}/ directory, which you created in step #1.
-All logic specific to your feature should go in this folder, but if you use directives or filters that have a general application, you should add them to app/directive or app/filters instead.

 ####6.
 Add your JS files to index.html
 All newly created JS files need to be loaded through index.html.